-Preparing Innovators for Worldwide Impact with an Online Computer Science Degree
+Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

-Baylor University’s Master of Computer Science online degree program prepares its graduates for the highest-demand roles in software engineering, data science, and cybersecurity.
+Baylor University’s Master of Computer Science online degree program prepares its graduates for the highest-demand roles in software engineering and data science.
 Our curriculum emphasizes technical proficiency, innovative thinking, ethical considerations, and the trends shaping science and technology on a global scale.

 Designed for students with a bachelor’s in computer science or a math-focused undergrad degree, this program will prepare you to become an expert in computing.